UPDATE: This article has been updated after additional testing and technical feedback.

 The bug often sits inside your own image workflow

-This is why the phrase “Facebook Debugger doesn’t know AVIF” lands, even if it is not perfectly technical wording.
-What people really mean is simpler: Meta’s link preview stack is not a place where AVIF can be trusted.
-For publishing systems, that distinction matters less than the outcome.
-The link card either renders or it does not.
+This is why the phrase “Facebook Debugger doesn’t know AVIF” is too broad technically, even though it points toward a real publishing problem.
+The more accurate point is simpler: Meta’s link preview stack is not a place where publishers should rely on inferred, rewritten, or automatically selected modern image assets.
+For publishing systems, the distinction matters because the link card either renders cleanly or it does not.

 A cleaner implementation costs very little